seshajalam0/Real-time-object-detection/README.md

 Inference: Code for performing real-time object detection on new images or videos.
 Dependencies:

-Python
+Python,
-TensorFlow or PyTorch
+TensorFlow or PyTorch,
-OpenCV
+OpenCV,
-YOLOv8 library
+YOLOv8 library.